There’s lots of value to having hotel credit cards, including elite status and in some cases free night certificates.

 - You earn two elite nights for every $5,000 spent

-Therefore I personally think there’s a sweet spot of spending $15,000 per year on the Hyatt Card, as you earn an additional free night certificate and additional six elite nights, in addition to the usual points.
+Therefore I think there’s a sweet spot of spending $15,000 per year on the Hyatt Card, as you earn an additional free night certificate and additional six elite nights, in addition to the usual points.

 In fairness, with IHG you can earn IHG One Rewards Diamond status if you spend $40,000 on the card in a calendar year.
 However, that doesn’t come with any Milestone Rewards perks, which are arguably the best part of IHG status.